HeroCTF/HeroCTF_v3/Reverse/fatBoy/README.md

 # fatBoy

-## TODO : Add césar cipher on top of vinegère
+## TODO : Add caesar cipher on top of vinegere

 ### Category